geoscixyz/em/content/geophysical_surveys/dcr/data.rst

 For DC resistivity soundings, plots of the apparent resistivity versus current electrode separation distance are often created.
-For simple horizontally layered environments these sounding curves can to provide incite into the relative thickness and resistivity of layers (See Table below).
+For simple horizontally layered environments these sounding curves can provide insight into the relative thickness and resistivity of layers (See Table below).

  .. list-table:: : DC resistivity sounding curve